 This article is the second in a 4-part series on feeding the Datadog cloud analytic platform with different kinds of data from IRI Voracity operations.
 It focuses on preparing data in Voracity, and getting Datadog ready to receive it.
 Other articles in the series cover: the need for Voracity ahead of Datadog; displaying Voracity-wrangled data in Datadog; and, using IRI DarkShield search logs in security analytics.

-My previous article provided an overview of Datadog and how IRI Voracity can accelerate Datadog visualizations through external data preparation (data wrangling).
-This article focuses on how you can prepare raw data for analytics in Voracity and send it seamlessly into Datadog, and the next article will document what to do with that data once it’s in Datadog.
+My previous article provided an overview of Datadog and how IRI Voracity can accelerate Datadog visualizations through external data preparation (data wrangling), masking, cleansing, synthesis, etc. This article focuses on how you can prepare raw data for analytics in Voracity and send it seamlessly into Datadog, and the next article will document what to do with that data once it’s in Datadog.

 Wrangling large data, particularly structured file inputs, has always been a core IRI strength.
 In this case, I am using the CoSort SortCL program in the Voracity platform to perform a basic sort and filter operation of a very large CSV file containing UK company data (see the first article).

 My Voracity Data Wrangling Job